8 things you can do instead of shop on Black Friday

 Give the cook a break

 Who does the bulk of the work for your family's big Thanksgiving day meal?
 Unless you answered "me," Black Friday is a good time to hit the kitchen.
 Rather than making everyone assemble their own turkey sandwich, reward those who worked hard the day before by turning the leftovers into a gourmet meal.
-The Chew has plenty of ideas to get you started.
+Here are plenty of ideas to get you started.

 Donate canned food

 Speaking of leftover food, chances are you have an extra can of green beans or other non-perishable goods that got overlooked in the chaos.
-Use Black Friday to look through your pantry for items you'd like to donate, and bring them to your local food pantry.
+Take the time on Black Friday to look through your cabinets for items you'd like to donate and bring them to your local food pantry.

 Explore the great outdoors